 1-2 tsp of cold water, if needed

-1. Turn the oven on to 425.
+1. Turn the oven to 325.
 Line a cookie sheet with parchment paper.

 2. Combine the yuca flour, cheese, baking powder, and salt in a food processor, and blend.

 3. Add eggs slowly while the motor is running.